 The Gap took it back.
 Rolled their website back as fast as they could and swore they’d never use the new logo anywhere else ever again.
 Then they asked for those who loved their brand to submit their own ideas for a new look.

-Can you already see how poor strategy killed this rebranding even before it entered the world?
+Can you already see how poor strategic branding killed this rebranding even before it entered the world?

 - Rebranding is not always a good idea.
 For a variety of reasons, a new logo wasn’t going to fix Gap’s problems.
 The company had built up a lot of equity in their existing logo–equity that could have been preserved while giving them a more modern look with a more subtle change or series of changes.
 Rebrandings aren’t for sharing new information; they’re for fundamental shifts in how you plan to do business.
 Gap didn’t have any plans for that, they just put a new coat of paint on the old store.